 (3) Maximum unassigned emissions.

-(a) Except as provided in paragraph (c) of this section, unassigned emissions will be reduced to not more than the SER (OAR 340-200-0020 Table 2) on July 1, 2007 and at each permit renewal following this date.
+(a) Except as provided in paragraph (c), unassigned emissions will be reduced to not more than the SER (OAR 340-200-0020 ) on July 1, 2007 and at each permit renewal following that date.

 (b) The netting basis is reduced by the amount that unassigned emissions are reduced.